LPMatrix/LPMatrix/README.md

 ### Since you are here, I'll tell you about myself 👋

-### I am a Software Engineer who uses Laravel and try to pose as a designer and frontend developer by using Figma and Vue.
-Since my hands can't stay put, I find myself doing Machine Learning Stuff once in a while.
+### I am a Software Engineer who uses PHP and Python with knowledge of fundamental computing topics, e.g. networking, databases, concurrency, parallelism, locking, algorithms, data structures, performance monitoring, optimisation, etc, and I find myself doing Machine Learning Stuff once in a while.
 #### 📫 How to reach me:
 * mubaraqsanusi908@gmail.com
 * https://twitter.com/WeirdMatrix